 I’ve found that by spending a few minutes a day reflecting on what I’m grateful for and what is going right in my life, I instantly feel more at ease.
+I do this before I get out of bed in the morning, and before I look at my phone.
 It doesn’t have to be anything big or crazy either, but can be the simplest thing like having running water, electricity, or a warm and cozy bed.

 While I generally do this first thing in the morning and before I fall asleep, I especially benefit from doing it randomly throughout the day as soon as I feel anxiety or stress coming on.

-You can keep a daily journal to jot down what you’re grateful for, think about it silently, or make it a game where you take turns asking your spouse, friends, or kids.
+You can keep a daily journal to jot down what you’re grateful for, think about it silently, or make it a game where you take turns to ask your spouse, friends, or kids.

 When I was a little kid my brother and I would spend our summers visiting my dad in California.
 We would go camping, explore theme parks, hang out at the beach, visit family, go to the movies, and all sorts of fun summer activities.